 Speaking of studs that are blazing now, how about Kris Bryant?
 All he did on Thursday was tie his career high with five hits, including two homers.
 Bryant has reached 30 blasts for the first time, becoming just the fifth Cub to do so at the age of 24 of younger.
 Oh man, what a future this All-Star has.

 Another multi-homer man Thursday — and one that’s actually widely available on the wire — was Baltimore SS J.J.
 Hardy.
 He’s been hitting very well since the beginning of July and is starting to help out in the counting cats, so give him a look if you need some help at shortstop.
 We recommended Hardy in mid-May last year when he came off the DL, and while he struggled at the outset, he justified our faith in June before fading for the rest of the season.
 At this stage, he’s the type of player you get when he’s hot, and right now, he’s hot.

 Another aging slugger that’s widely available on your wire is Philadelphia 1B Ryan Howard.
 He went yard again Thursday for his third jack in four games and fifth in nine games.
 If this is the end of the line for RyHo in Philly, he’s trying to show the world he still has something to offer another team.
 Last Saturday, he mashed a 457-foot grand salami and he’s been on an absolute tear since the All-Star break.
 And better yet, Howard’s name was just cleared of any wrongdoing in the wake of the Al-Jazeera report that alleged he had received shipments of PEDs.

 Now it’s your turn.
-Let us know in the comments below how many homers you think Paul Goldschmidt will wind up with this season.
+Let us know in the comments below whether you think Franklin Gutierrez will emerge with any Fantasy value again.